 About UFO Steelband

 Urban Fox Orchestra Steelband, aka UFO, is based in the centre of Ealing in West London.
 Our aim is to have fun playing pan and sharing the joy of the beautiful steelpan instrument.
-Led by a trio of award winning professionals – a film actor, a visual artist and a virtuoso musicial arranger – we offer participants of all ages and abilities the transformative opportunity to have music, performance and teamwork in their lives all through the year.
-Even starting as complete beginners, UFO participants soon learn to play and can have the chance to perform all over UK and abroad.
+Led by a film actor, a visual artist, a virtuoso musical arranger and all our players and volunteers, we offer participants of all ages and abilities the transformative opportunity to have music, performance and teamwork in their lives all through the year.
+Even starting as complete beginners, UFO participants are soon performing all over UK and abroad.

 UFO has fast become known as ‘the innovative steelband’.
 We deliver groundbreaking workshops in the workplace and in education.
 Our musical arrangements are exciting, our staging vibrant and compelling, and we are the only steelband we know of that teaches the instrument to visually impaired and hearing impaired players, mentored by one of our virtuoso players and founding members who is blind.

 UFO is part of the charity ‘Fox Carnival‘ that ran 20 years of award winning carnival-arts projects, touching over 100,000 young people.
 Fox Projects put young people’s art at the forefront of some of UKs largest street festivals and resulting artwork has been displayed at The V&A and Tate Modern.
 Since moving into steelpan we have continued to create new innovations in staging, banner design and the relationship between music and art – View our Gallery here.

 UFO is always a favourite with audiences at Notting Hill Carnival and The London New Year’s Day Parade.
 We’ve representied UK in the UAE Cultural Festival in Dubai, and – thanks to the support of Arts Council of England – have created 4 years of exciting workshop and performing projects, playing The Royal Festival Hall to 10 Downing Street.